Iron’s Connection To Thinning Hair

 Some of the best sources for iron are wild caught seafood, pastured poultry or grass fed beef, especially in the form of liver or spleen.
 Spleen is actually about 5 times richer in iron than liver.
-But if you’re not a big lover of beef spleen (can’t blame you) you can always take it in supplement form.
-When you take it (or eat it) in whole food form, it contains all the important co-factors you’ll need for absorption.
+But if you’re not a big lover of beef spleen (can’t blame you) you can always take it in supplement form (see my recommendation below).
+When you take it as a supplement (or eat it in whole food form), it contains all the important co-factors you’ll need for absorption.

-However, when eating meat I always advocate choosing free range, pastured or grass fed (grass finished when possible) meat sources over industrially raised and fed meats.
+When eating meat, however, I always advocate choosing free range, pastured or grass fed (grass finished when possible) meat sources over industrially raised and fed meats.

 Should You Supplement With Iron?

 While a low dose, whole food iron supplement could be helpful, it’s best not to go on a hard core regime unless you’ve been tested and are shown to have low levels.
 Iron is one of those nutrients for which too much can be as bad as too little.
 Iron is relatively hard to absorb, so it helps if it’s given on an empty stomach in a non-constipating chelated form, along with certain other nutrients like Vitamin C that will aid in its absorption.
 However, as I mentioned previously, I believe the very best supplement will always be in the form of desiccated organs which are from properly raised, grass fed animals.(Side note: This is my favorite way to support different areas of the body, honestly, and Ancestral Supplements products are the top-of-the-line in quality and effectiveness!)